tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 From this point ahead, I assume you run the commands in the folder `dockernetwork`.

 **Installation**
-If you have already installed these tings, then, go ahead!
+If you have already installed these things, then, go ahead!
 Docker is a quite flexible technology that allows installing so-called containers.
 In a nutshell, a container is an object that provides all the needs for the application, while it relies on the host OS kernel.
-In my experiments, I used a classic Ubuntu 18.04.
+In my experiments, I used an Ubuntu 18.04.
 The application is written in Python and requires Flask, while the network is handled by *Docker compose*.